-The crystal structure of apo MamM CTD has been previously solved in two space groups, both revealing the same monomeric fold and dimerisation interface (PDB IDs: 3W5X & 3W5Y) (Figure 1A-C, see RMSDs in Table 1 and distances and dihedral angels in Table S4) (5).
-To better achieve an understanding of the conformational changes occurring during metal binding in MamM (5, 21), co-crystallisation trials of MamM CTD (residues 215-318) with various divalent transition metal cations: Fe2+, Mn2+, Zn^{2+} , Ni^{2+} , Co^{2+} , Cu^{2+} and Cd^{2+} , under a range of different conditions were performed.
-Crystal structure models of MamM CTD were only obtained in the presence of three different metal cations: Cd^{2+} , Ni^{2+} and Cu^{2+} (whilst crystals containing Zn^{2+} diffracted well, Zn^{2+} could not be detected in the electron density map).
-The structures with bound Cd2+ and Ni2+ indicate no conformational change both in their monomeric fold and their dimeric interface, as compared to the apo form (Figure 1A, C, Table 1 and Table S4).
-In contrast, the Cu^{2+} -bound form reveals a clear change in the dimeric conformation to a tighter dimer interface, as has already been demonstrated in other CDF proteins and proposed for zinc-bound MamM CTD in solution using PELDOR spectroscopy (Figure 1A, B, Table 1 and Table S4) (21, 23).
-Furthermore, in this specific Cu2+-bound structure, most of the Cterminal tail of one of the monomers, which was not previously identified in the apo forms' electron density maps, is now resolved.
-The Cterminal residues (292-314) form a short β -strand which adds to the previously-solved threestranded β -sheet, resulting in a 4-stranded β sheet, followed by an α -helix.
-The C-terminal helix is found in the space between the two monomers and forms a stabilising bonding network with the adjacent monomer's residues.
-This non-symmetric interaction may be due to crystal packing, or some as yet unknown biological function.
-The α -helical tail stabilises the CTD closed state and may interact with the TMD loops to also stabilise the transporter's transmembrane conformation in its activated state as could be seen in the recently determined structure of ZnT-8 (24).
-However, as CDFs homodimers have not previously revealed nonsymmetric characteristics, we propose that these

-C-terminal interactions may be locking the dimer in its closed state, resulting in the stabilised crystal packing.
+The crystal structure of apo MamM CTD has been previously solved in two space groups, both revealing the same monomeric fold and dimerization interface (PDB IDs: 3W5Xand 3W5Y) (Fig. 1, A-C, see RMSDs in Table 1 and distances and dihedral angels in Table S4) (5).
+To better achieve an understanding of the conformational changes occurring during metal binding in MamM (5, 21), co-crystallization trials of MamM CTD (residues 215-318) with various divalent transition metal cations (Fe2+, Mn2+, Zn2+, Ni2+, Co2+, Cu2+, and Cd2+) under a range of different conditions were performed.
+Crystal structure models of MamM CTD were only obtained in the presence of three different metal cations: Cd2+, Ni2+, and Cu2+ (although crystals containing Zn2+ diffracted well, Zn2+ could not be detected in the electron density map).
+The structures with bound Cd2+ and Ni2+ indicate no conformational change both in their monomeric fold and their dimeric interface, as compared with the apo form (Fig. 1, A and C, Table 1, and Table S4).
+In contrast, the Cu2+-bound form reveals a clear change in the dimeric conformation to a tighter dimer interface, as has already been demonstrated in other CDF proteins and proposed for zinc-bound MamM CTD in solution using PELDOR spectroscopy (Fig. 1, A and B, Table 1, and Table S4) (21, 23).
+Furthermore, in this specific Cu^{2+} -bound structure, most of the C-terminal tail of one of the monomers, which was not previously identified in the apo forms' electron density maps, is now resolved.
+The C-terminal residues (292-314) form a short β -strand that adds to the previously solved threestranded β -sheet, resulting in a 4-stranded β -sheet, followed by an α -helix.
+The C-terminal helix is found in the space between the two monomers and forms a stabilizing bonding network with the adjacent monomer's residues.
+This nonsymmetric interaction may be due to crystal packing or some as yet unknown biological function.
+The α -helical tail stabilizes the CTD closed state and may interact with the TMD loops to also stabilize the transporter's transmembrane conformation in its activated state as could be seen in the recently determined structure of ZnT-8 (24).
+However, because CDFs homodimers have not previously revealed nonsymmetric characteristics, we propose that these C-terminal interactions may be locking the dimer in its closed state, resulting in the stabilized crystal packing.